 The benefit of good research, ultimately, is that it not only clarifies the questions a manager should be asking about a product’s performance, but may also suggest more effective and targeted marketing campaigns that speak directly to the people he's trying to reach in a way that interests them.

 With careful analysis, the PCRP data can give a manager insight into pricing and volume trends for his or her product, and permit comparisons with competing brands.
-PCRP can help answer questions such as "What is the average dollar amount spent on purchases of products or services similar to mine?"
+PCRP can not only provide insight into market size and direction, but also help answer questions such as, "What is the average dollar amount spent on purchases of products or services similar to mine?"
 The manager can develop a market segmentation study to compare the demographic profile of his or her product with a competitors', or perhaps with the profile of the customer base at the brand's channel of distribution.
 The data can provide insight into such questions as the relationship of income to preferences for gloss levels, or whether customers in one region show a stronger preference for custom-tinted paints over factory tinted, or how stains compete against exterior paints geographically.

 It's not uncommon for brand managers to seek to extend their brands vertically—that is, to take their brands into a seemingly attractive market above or below their current positions.
 And as companies seek to improve their growth, particularly in a relatively mature consumer market such as the architectural coatings market, a manager might consider, for example, a move into the premium or value segments.
 PCRP data, used in conjunction with other management tools, may help provide insight into whether such a move is feasible or desirable.

 PCRP data, while quite extensive, cannot meet all the needs of a market researcher.
 PCRP does not, for example, measure in detail the critical contractor market.
-It therefore cannot function as a measure for the total architectural coatings market – although it can identify trends much more quickly than can, for example, the Census Bureau.
+It therefore cannot function as a measure for the total architectural coatings market – although it can act as a proxy for market direction, particularly since Census reports were discontinued.
 Since PCRP relies on consumer recall, it cannot measure the retail price of a particular brand with absolute precision, nor can it project the overall size of the market with complete accuracy.
 It can, however, alert market researchers and managers to trends, both long-term and short, which can help them to maximize the return on their brands.
-Anyone seeking to sell architectural coatings to the consumer market who fails to use PCRP data is foregoing the opportunity to use the best market research available on his or her products.
+Anyone seeking to sell architectural coatings to the consumer market who fails to use PCRP data is foregoing the opportunity to use the best market research available on architectural coatings anywhere.